pooya-eghbali/xbps/README.md

 ```
 xbps rindex       # same as xbps-rindex
 xbps index        # same as above
-xbps $            # same as above
 ```

 if some of the one-char shortcuts don't make any sense, you can suggest replacement. for me some of them make sense, some of them don't, but i couldn't find any better ones.
+Some of the commands don't have one-char, suggestions are welcomed.

 # questions